dougbreaux/dougbreaux.github.io/_posts/2010-08-03-websphere-session-ids.md

 *   [InfoCenter section on HTTP Session problems](http://publib.boulder.ibm.com/infocenter/wasinfo/v6r1/index.jsp?topic=/com.ibm.websphere.nd.multiplatform.doc/info/ae/ae/rtrb_httpsessprobs.html)
 *   [PK83788: INCORRECT HANDLING OF PARTITION TABLES BY PLUGIN](http://www-01.ibm.com/support/docview.wss?uid=swg1PK83788)
 *   [PK48101: NEWLY SPAWNED WEBSERVER PROCESSES BREAK SESSION AFFINITY WHEN MEMORY-TO-MEMORY PERSISTENCE IS CONFIGURED](http://www-01.ibm.com/support/docview.wss?rs=180&uid=swg1PK48101)

+## Update

+_Feb 6 2012_ BTW, we recently noticed a specific case where the Cache ID changed for a Session: when the Session hadn't been accessed in a long time.
+In fact, the subsequent access was right before the 30-minute timeout would have triggered.

+One interesting behavior we observed in this case was that an object on the Session which we had been comparing for identity-equivalence (== comparison) was no longer equivalent after the Cache ID changed.
+We needed to update our code to use .equals() instead (which we should have been using the in the first place, anyway).